-Chicken Lemon Rice Soup is a classic Greek, lemony soup made with fresh ingredients and simple foods like chicken, lemon, rice, and eggs.
+Chicken lemon rice soup or Avgolemono soup is a classic Greek lemony soup made with fresh ingredients and simple foods.

-Chicken Lemon Rice Soup, or better known as Avgolemono to soup lovers in Metro Detroit, is a creamy, tasty Greek-inspired soup.
+This soup is better known as Avgolemono, to soup lovers in Metro Detroit.
+It is a simple, lemony, creamy Greek-inspired soup.
 Now I’m not Greek, but I grew up going to a unique type of Greek restaurant found all over the Detroit area: the Coney Island.
 No matter which Coney I ate at, I religiously ordered this soup.

 - 4 cups of chicken broth

 - 2 cups of chicken breast, cooked and shredded

 - Add broth to a large stock pot and bring to a boil.
 Reduce heat to low and add the rice.
 Simmer for about 20 minutes.
 Remove from heat.

 - Mix the eggs and lemon juice in a separate bowl.
 Slowly add the mixture to the warm broth, one tablespoon at a time, whisking constantly so the egg does not cook.

 - Add the cooked chicken and stir to warm through.
 Enjoy!